ggroce/html-flex-template/README.md

 # html-flex-template
-Barebones HTML/CSS template containing a header/sidebar/footer with flex in the main.
-Basic responsiveness included.
+This is a barebones HTML/CSS template, containing a default setup that includes a fixed header, fixed sidebar, and a footer.
+The elements are mobile first responsive, with mobile, tablet, and desktop media queries.